 I travel with two towels – of different sizes and for different purposes:

 - The PackTowl Personal Towel fits perfectly around my head to form a turban after washing my hair.
-The towel sucks up the moisture and once removed, my hair air-dries in no time – I haven’t used a hair dryer in 8+ years.
-It’s my face towel at all other times but has also been used as a hand towel and kitchen towel when needed.
+The towel sucks up the moisture, and once removed, my hair air-dries in no time – I haven’t used a hair dryer in 8+ years.
+It’s my face towel at all other times, but it has also been used as a hand and kitchen towel when needed.

 Utensils

-Our water bottle is one of the most important items we travel with.
+Our water bottle is one of the most essential items we travel with.
 We don’t buy water if we can avoid it.
-In many places around the world, tap water is perfectly fine to drink.
-Where (there is a likelihood that) it’s not, we boil water, let it cool down and then fill our water bottle or use our water filtration kit.
-Water bottles are notoriously difficult to keep clean, not so the (aptly named) Klean Kanteen Wide Water Bottle.
-Added bonus: Thanks to its loop cap, I can secure it easily to my travel pack or daypack.
+In many places worldwide, tap water is perfectly fine to drink.
+Where (there is a likelihood that) it’s not, we boil water, let it cool down, and then fill our water bottles or use our water filtration kit.ย Unlike the (aptly named)ย Klean Kanteen Wide Water Bottle, water bottles are tricky to keep clean.
+Bonus: Thanks to its loop cap, I can quickly secure it in my travel pack or daypack.

 Like Paul, I also travel with a spork.
-Not an item we use daily but are always glad to have – whether on (multi-)day hikes or to avoid single-use cutlery when we buy meals on the road.
+It is not an item we use daily, but we are always glad to have it โwhether on (multi-)day hikes or to avoid single-use cutlery when we buy meals on the road.

 Other

-Only the main compartment of my travel pack can be locked, and for that purpose, I use a Samsonite TSA luggage lock.
-I don’t mind that the other compartments can’t be locked as they don’t contain any valuables, and I usually have my luggage on me (the benefit of carry-on).
-On the rare occasion I do need to check in my travel pack, I use cable ties to lock the other zippers (I keep a small bag of them in my travel pack).
+Only the main compartment of my travel pack can be locked, and for that purpose, I use an Osprey Cable Lock.
+I don’t mind that the other compartments can’t be locked as they don’t contain any valuables, and I usually have my luggage with me (the benefit of carry-on).
+On rare occasions, I need to check my travel pack, so I use cable ties to lock the other zippers (I keep a small bag of them in my travel pack).

-- First aid kit: if you’re out on a day trip or (multi-)day hike and got a blister or cut your finger preparing a meal – we regularly replenish items we have used (or which are past their use-by date).
+- First aid kit: If you’re out on a day trip or (multi-)day hike and get a blister or cut your finger while preparing a meal, we regularly replenish items we have used (or past their use-by date).

-- Sewing kit: to fix our gear (think garment holes, loose buttons, broken seams and zippers).
+- Sewing kit: We need this to fix our gear (think garment holes, loose buttons, broken seams, and zippers).

-- Clothes line: we prefer to air-dry our clothes (our merino clothes last longer, and it’s better for the environment) – all we have to do is find two opposing points to attach the hooks to.
+- Clothes Line: We prefer to air dry our clothes (it makes our Merino clothes last longer and is better for the environment).ย All we have to do is find two opposing points to attach the hooks to.

-- Reusable face mask: Ours are made from merino fabric (and Minimalist Journeys branded) – we wear them when we are in crowded places (especially in Asia, where face masks are omipresent, even post Covid-19).
+- Reusable face mask: Ours are made from merino fabric (and Minimalist Journeys branded) – we wear them in crowded places (especially in Asia, where face masks are omnipresent, even post-COVID-19).

 Last but not least, there is Egon, my travel mascot.
 A little soft toy monkey not much bigger than Paul’s fist, he’s been travelling with me around the world since November 1999.
 Which makes him the oldest item on my packing list!